-The decision to renovate rather than rebuild is generally cost driven.
+The decision to renovate rather than rebuild is generally cost-driven.
 Generally, it’s not always affordable to knock down and start again and the choice is made for you.
 Some houses are better/easier than others to renovate.
-Californian Bungalows for example are generally built much better than the houses built in 1980’s and 1990’s.
+Californian Bungalows, for example, are generally built much better than the houses built in the 1980s and 1990s.

-Clients generally want more internal space, to make what they have more open plan.
-We are however doing more subtle separation of dining rooms within this space.
-By using floor level changes, or a piece of low height joinery, just to define the space without separating it completely.
+Clients generally want more internal space, to make what they have a more open plan.
+We are however doing a more subtle separation of dining rooms within this space.
+By using floor-level changes, or a piece of low-height joinery, just to define the space without separating it completely.

 Did this project present any challenges?
 How did you overcome them?

-With construction of any kind, when things are out of plumb it becomes very evident once you apply new finishes.
-Our approach generally is to change as little as possible to the existing house, and celebrate it for what it is
+With the construction of any kind, when things are out of plumb it becomes very evident once you apply new finishes.
+Our approach generally is to change as little as possible to the existing house and celebrate it for what it is

 In terms of design, the rear addition was confined by councils’ setback controls.
 We had to ensure that we kept within these controls and that essentially defined the shape of the rear addition.

 Why did you choose stone for the flooring?

 Initially, the client wanted to use unfilled travertine, however, it was suggested that this would not be suitable as the holes in the travertine would fill with dirt, and this was not what our client wanted.
 So we looked at using limestone instead.
 I can’t take credit for it.
 The client chose the stone.